 Backflow

-Backflow can occur when pressure in the distribution system drops or when unprotected water supply lines are attached to a container or pipe that has substances not suitable for drinking.
-These conditions could affect the flow inside water lines resulting in contamination of customers’ drinking water.
+Backflow can occur when water pressure in the distribution system drops or when unprotected water supply lines are attached to a container or pipe that has substances not suitable for drinking.
+Backflow can affect the flow inside water lines, resulting in contamination of customers’ drinking water.

 Backflow Applications & Resources